On each of my trips to Gnaraloo, the song lyrics “this could be heaven, this could be hell’ comes ringing into my years.

 The Hilton, (pictured above) is the most luxurious site at the camp and available for rent, albeit at a higher cost than an average campsite.
 Trust me, the shelter from wind and sun is worth the extra cost and given the surroundings this shack truly qualifies as five star luxury.

-The campsite has three ablution blocks, hot showers with bore water, sinks to do the dishes and a laundry.
+The campsite has three ablution blocks which have all recently been upgraded, hot showers, sinks to do the dishes and a laundry.
 Each site has a fireplace but you’ll need to bring your own firewood.

 There is a shop at the camp with essential supplies including milk, water, ice as well as a few luxuries including cold beer, wireless internet and power to recharge electronics or recharge your fridge.
 Generators are tolerated as long as they don’t disturb other campers.
 You can also bring your dog, although fees apply and if your dog kills a sheep it will be shot.